 But then the wheels begin to fall off.
 “It’s a Miracle” is a rewrite of “I’ll Tumble 4 Ya,” only less innovative.
-The chorus consists of the title sung over and over before George proclaims, “Dreams are made of emotion.”
+The chorus consists of the title sung over and over before George proclaims an instant cliche, “Dreams are made of emotion.”
 Lyrics were never his strong suit.
-However, George’s voice is stronger and more experienced and controlled on this album.
-He grew a lot musically in a year.
+However, George’s voice is stronger and more experienced and controlled on this album; he grew a lot musically in a year.

 If only the songs were as strong.
-“Miss Me Blind” is a retread of “Time (Clock of the Heart),” albeit a little more aggressive (guitars!).
+“Miss Me Blind” is a retread of “Time (Clock of the Heart),” albeit a little more aggressive (guitars!) and the minor key sounding more angry than nostalgic.
 But the rest of the album is tame and unadventurous.
 Gone is the soulful calypso-tinged pop of Kissing To Be Clever, replaced by such milquetoast numbers as “Changing Every Day” and “Stormkeeper.”
 Granted, the soul of the group’s first album was tame as well — hardly edgy — but it was different than the synth-pop we were getting from most groups in the U.K. Had we ever heard anything like “Do You Really Want to Hurt Me” before?
 By comparison, the songs on Colour by Numbers aren’t unique at all.